JJaewon7210/SPIGA/README.md

 [![PyPI version](https://badge.fury.io/py/spiga.svg)](https://badge.fury.io/py/spiga)
 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](LICENSE)

-This repository contains the source code of **SPIGA, a face alignment and headpose estimator** that takes advantage of the complementary benefits from CNN and GNN architectures producing plausible face shapes in presence of strong appearance changes.
+This repository contains the train code of **SPIGA, a face alignment and headpose estimator**.

 ***Note:*** The original repository of this project is from [SPIGA](https://github.com/andresprados/SPIGA).
-I appreciate for sharing the code.
 I add the simple train section to train my own model.
 I followed the original text and proceeded with the training process, but it could be very different from the actual way the author did.
 Please check the original repository and paper for more information.

 <p align="center">
     <img src="https://raw.githubusercontent.com/andresprados/SPIGA/main/assets/spiga_scheme.png" width="80%">